-The only thing that you really need to shave a cat is a good pair of clippers.
+The only thing that you really need for shaving cats is a good pair of clippers.
 However, depending on the temperament of your cat and how amenable he is to being shaved, you may find a few other things helpful as well.

 - Full body jobs such as a lion cut: Number 10 clippers